The Amplituhedron BCFW Triangulation: Separation

 Applications of $\pre_h$ do not change the form or sign of the functionary, by Lemma~\ref{lem:effect of pre}.
-They also maintain the special property that every twistor which includes the index $i$ contains also $i+1.$ A similar claim holds for iterations of $\inc_h,$ where this time Lemma~\ref{lem:effect_of_inc} is called, and we use $I\cap[h]=\emptyset.$ Using Lemma~\ref{lem:effect_of_x_y}, the restriction on $h,$ and the special property described in the previous paragraph, also steps of $x_h,~y_h$ do not affect the form of the promoted functionary, and do not change the signs of the functionary.
-Thus, the separating functionary is promoted in both cases to the same functionary, and its sign is still a witness for separation.
+They also maintain the special property that every twistor which includes the index $i$ contains also $i+1.$ A similar claim holds for iterations of $\inc_h,$ where this time Lemma~\ref{lem:effect_of_inc} is called, and we use $I\cap[h]=\emptyset.$ Using Lemma~\ref{lem:effect_of_x_y} and the conditions on $h,$ also steps of $x_h,~y_h$ do not affect the form of the promoted functionary, and do not change the signs of the functionary, besides possibly $x_i$ and $y_n$.
+However, in these cases the observation in the end of Lemma~\ref{lem:effect of pre} holds.
+For $x_i$, the special property that every twistor in $F$ which contains $i$ also contains $i+1$ guarantees that the functionary is again unaffected by promotion by Lemma~\ref{lem:effect_of_x_y}.
+For $y_n$, by Algorithm \ref{construct-matrix}, whenever it is applied we must have $\min(N)<i$, and so $n\pl1 = \min(N)$ does not appear in any twistor in $F'$, and the functionary is unaffected by promotion as well by Lemma~\ref{lem:effect_of_x_y}.
+Thus, the separating functionary is promoted in all cases to the same functionary, and its sign is still a witness for separation.

 \textbf{(F) Same Last Subdiagram}

 \nopagebreak